monajemi/datascience/pages/attitude-of-a-data-scientist-tukey-original.md

 about what will happen in a particular situation does not usualy come from directly applicable experiments or theory</em>, but rather comes mainly through analogy be tween situations which are <em>not known</em> to behave similarly.
-Data analysis has, of necessity, to be an experimental science, and needs therefore to adopt the atti tudes of experimental science.
-As a consequence our choices of analytical ap proach will usually be guided by what is known about simpler or similar situations, rather than by what is known about the situation at hand.
+Data analysis has, of necessity, to be an experimental science, and needs therefore to adopt the attitudes of experimental science.
+As a consequence our choices of analytical approach will usually be guided by what is known about simpler or similar situations, rather than by what is known about the situation at hand.
 <br>
 Finally, we need to give up the vain hope that data analysis can be founded